UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W5_HPCs_UCL/README.md

 Then we will look at [job scripts](https://github-pages.arc.ucl.ac.uk/hpc-intro/13-scheduler/index.html), which is how we tell the cluster what we want to do.

-Finally, we will look at how we can submit the python code we wrote in week 1 as a job.
+Now, we will submit the python code we wrote in week 1 as a job.
 First, [convert the notebook to a python file](https://code.visualstudio.com/docs/python/jupyter-support-py#_convert-jupyter-notebooks-to-python-code-file).
 Have a look at the python (`.py`) file - how is it different to the notebook?
 Why would these differences be needed in order to submit the code as a job on an HPC?

 To run the python script (`.py`) from within the job script (`.sh`), we add this to your job script: